Esri/arcgis-maps-sdk-unity-samples/sample_project/Assets/SampleViewer/Samples/TimeOfDay/readme.md

-# Visualize Time of Day
+# Visualize and control the time of day

 Control the Time of Day manually, simulate it at a given speed, or animate it from one time to another.